Extremal length boundary of Teichm\"uller space contains non-Busemann points: Proof of Theorem

 Before discussing the upper bound, we deform $Y_t$ slightly as follows.
 For $i=1,\cdots,k$, we fix a component $\sigma^1_{s_i}$ of $\beta^*_t\cap A_{i,t}$.
-We put the Beltrami differential \eqref{eq:bertrami_twist} on each flat annulus $A_{i,t}$ with $\tau={\rm tw}_{A_{i,t}}(\sigma^1_{s_i})$.
-We extend the Beltrami differential to $Y_t$ by putting $0$ on the remaining part.
+We put the Beltrami differential \eqref{eq:bertrami_twist} on each flat annulus $A_{i,t}$ with $\tau=\pm {\rm tw}_{A_{i,t}}(\sigma^1_{s_i})$ (we choose the appropriate sign so that the following holds).
+We extend the Beltrami differential to $Y_t$ by putting $0$ on the complement.
 Then, we obtain a quasiconformal deformation of $Y_t$ with respect to the Beltrami differential to get $\gamma'(t)\in T(X)$.
 By Lemmas \ref{lem:char_annulus_modulus} and \ref{lem:twisting_number},

 as $t\to\infty$ for all $i$, and hence,